jrdallen97/dotfiles/nvim/.config/nvim/CHEATSHEET.md

 - `~`: Go to `~`
 - `y.`: Yank absolute path to file under cursor

+Custom bindings:

+- `/`: Find files in current directory (using Telescope)

 Getting into netrw:

 - `Ex[plore]`:  Open netrw in current file's directory